magento/devdocs/src/recommendations/product-recs.md

 title: Product Recommendations
 ---

 Product recommendations are a powerful marketing tool you can use to increase conversions, boost revenue, and stimulate shopper engagement.
-Product recommendations are surfaced on the storefront in the form of units such as “Customers who viewed this product also viewed”.
+Recommendations are surfaced on the storefront in the form of units such as “Customers who viewed this product also viewed”.
 Because these suggestions are backed by a deep analysis of aggregated visitor data, they result in highly engaging, relevant, and personalized experiences for the shopper.
+Magento does not collect personally identifiable information.

 Using recommendations on your storefront requires:

-1. Behavioral data-Needed to compute the product affinities used as the basis for recommendations
+-  **Behavioral data** - Computes the product affinities used as the basis for recommendations

-1. Catalog data-Needed to correctly reflect product metadata (name, price, availability, and so on) in recommendations
+-  **Catalog data** - Displays product metadata (name, price, availability, and so on) in recommendations

-1. Admin UI-Needed to configure recommendations on your storefront
+-  **Admin UI** - Allows you to configure recommendations on your storefront

 ## Install Product Recommendations {#install}